Ohohcakester/Any-Angle-Pathfinding/README.md

 The trace should be printed in chronological order for the visualisation to make sense.

-Each line of the trace is sequence of *integers*, seperated by spaces.
+Each line of the trace is sequence of *integers*, separated by spaces.

 The following formats can be used in the trace:
 * `<x1> <y1> <x2> <y2>`: Draws a line from `(x1,y1)` to `(x2,y2)`